anthonyjdella/real-estate-notes/README.md

     * Since it was "as-is" he got financing via commercial loans, since residential loans needed inspections and valuation
         * His lenders didnt care about the condition of the property, only the loan to value ratio (LTV and LTV after rehab)
             * The most important thing lenders try to look at is debt coverage ratio, so sell them on this number.
-            * debt coverage ratio (DSCR) is NOI / annual mortgage debt service (principle and interest payments)
+            * Debt coverage ratio (DSCR) is NOI / annual mortgage debt service (principle and interest payments)
-    * visited 2 neighborhoods he was interested in with MFH
+    * Visited 2 neighborhoods he was interested in with MFH
-    * got each address in a spreadsheet
+    * Got each address in a spreadsheet
-    * looked up each owners tax info,etc
+    * Looked up each owners tax info, etc
-    * wrote one page letter with intro, offer terms (include "no agent", "no commissions", "as-is condition"), and contact info
+    * Wrote one page letter with intro, offer terms (include "no agent", "no commissions", "as-is condition"), and contact info
         * No agent means no sales commission but only do this is you have a good escrow company and dont mind writing purchase contracts yourself (or hire a lawyer)
-        * told them he was serious and gave an introduction about himself
+        * Told them he was serious and gave an introduction about himself
-    * attached a picture of the property
+    * Attached a picture of the property
-    * wrote price of property on fron of letter (big and bold)
+    * Wrote price of property on front of letter (big and bold)
-    * one accepted his as-is offer
+    * One accepted his as-is offer
-    * one negotiated extra $5k
+    * One negotiated extra $5k
-    * another wouldnt budge until he offered to pay closing costs and property taxes
+    * Another wouldnt budge until he offered to pay closing costs and property taxes
-    * he offered below market price and well below if it was slightly rehabed and rented at market price
+    * He offered below market price and well below if it was slightly rehabed and rented at market price
-    * he assures them that he has financing, funds, team lined up and doesnt try to act too sales-ie
+    * He assures them that he has financing, funds, team lined up and doesnt try to act too sales-ie
-    * if looking at a $200,000 property, he would offer $150,000 - $175,000
+    * If looking at a $200,000 property, he would offer $150,000 - $175,000
-    * if worried about issues with the house (not being able to see inside), keep the contengency there so you can potentially back out during escrow and potentially negotiate a lower price.
+    * If worried about issues with the house (not being able to see inside), keep the contingency there so you can potentially back out during escrow and potentially negotiate a lower price.
-* always fixes things that are broken like hvac, water heater, holes in walls, etc
+* Always fixes things that are broken like HVAC, water heater, holes in walls, etc
     * Doesnt worry about too many cosmetic things that are over the top (nice carpet, stainless steel, etc)
 * Look for a nice property with a specific type.
 Then find what it rents for.
 See what his current property looks like compared to that property and determine how much rehab it needs to meet the nice properties standards and rent.
 * 1 KC property: